linuxmint/linuxmint.github.io/index.md

 - The [Projects](/projects.html) page gives a list of projects maintained by Mint and short descriptions of each project.
 - The [Contributing](/contributing.html) page provides some pointers to how to contribute to Mint projects.
+- The [Reference](/reference/git) page hosts the documentation for Cinnamon, which may be of interest to Cinnamon extension developers.
 <!-- - The [Documentation](/documentation.html) page hosts the documentation for Cinnamon, which may be of interest to Cinnamon extension developers.
 It includes tutorials and API documentation for different parts of Cinnamon. -->